Best new cookbooks for hunkering down during the pandemic

 I now have an easy plantain, pecan and millet salad that will be my go-to cookout contribution.
 Parsley went from boring to brilliant, and I've now memorized Terry's fresh sweet parsley vinaigrette recipe.
 When I made his citrus and garlic-herb braised fennel, I realized the sharp, acidic joy that comes from combining lime and orange juice with garlic.
 Each recipe is a flavor festival, and the party is worth the prep. -- Channon Hodge

-Photo caption copy (please add in when photo is put in cms) -- The Xi'an Famous Foods restaurant chain that started with a location in a basement food mall in Queens was a favorite of the late Anthony Bourdain.
+The Xi'an Famous Foods restaurant chain started with a location in a basement food mall in Queens.

 I gave a big 'heck, yes!' when my friend Bree suggested we start a pandemic cookbook exchange.
 Any of my 29 cookbooks will be up for grabs except "Xi'an Famous Foods," which will have to be pried from my cold, dead hands.